discordeno/discordeno/docs/src/stepbystep/createcommand.md

 }
 ```

-> **Note:** The imports in this are a bit different.
-I did this to show you that you can also import everything grouped like this through the `deps.ts` which will make everything available to you at ease.

-> **Note:** This is only an example of dynamic command creation and won't work if you try using this code.
+> **Note:** This is only an example of dynamic command creation and won't work if you try using this code since you won't have the configs necessary.
 Since this is an advanced topic we're not going to cover this in more detail here, because we will have an entire in depth guide for dynamic command creation.
 If you want to pause and learn it now, feel free: [Dynamic Command Creation Advanced Guide](https://discordeno.mod.land/advanced/dynamiccommands.html)

 Take a minute to realize what just happened.
 This has made 18 different unique commands dynamically.
 In 1 file, using the same piece of code, we created so many commands.
 You can easily add more commands to this.
 For example, if you wanted to add weeb (animated) versions of these commands.
 Then you are at 36 commands with 1 simple command file.